 \subsubsection{Evaluating Precision}

 The results also support our claim that the analysis is precise.
-Only three functions (0.1\% of the total analyzed) in three distict modules (0.9\% of the total analyzed) were flagged as potentially containing robust safety violations.
+Only three functions (0.1\% of the total analysed) in three distinct modules (0.9\% of the total analysed) were flagged as potentially containing robust safety violations.

 We manually investigated each finding to determine whether it indicated a genuine robust safety issue.
 In all three cases, the function \emph{does} leak a mutable reference to module-internal state, but the reference cannot point into memory used by the module's invariants (and thus, all three are false positives).